ddimatos/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 ..
 RH blog- https://www.redhat.com/en/blog/red-hat-ansible-automation-platform-now-available-on-ibm

 The z/OS operating system currently cannot be configured to run as an Ansible control node.
-Despite being POSIX-compliant, the UNIX Systems Services interface also cannot be configured to run as an Ansible control node.
+Despite being POSIX-compliant, the UNIX System Services interface also cannot be configured to run as an Ansible control node.

 There are some options available on the IBM Z platform: